 As a subclass of Expression, each instance of LiteralExpression has a value.
-The text in an instance of LiteralExpression determines its value, according to the semantics of the LiteralExpression's expressionLanguage.
-The semantics of DMN 1.1 decision models as described in this specification applies only if the text of all the instances of LiteralExpression in the model are valid expressions in their associated expression language.
+The text in an instance of LiteralExpression determines its value, according to semantics of the LiteralExpression's expressionLanguage.
+The semantics of DMN 4.11.3 sion models as described in this specification applies only if the text of all the instances of LiteralExpression in the model are valid expressions in their associated expression language.